straightvisions/plugin_sv100_companion/readme.txt

 This Plugin increases your PageSpeed even further.
 It is optimized to work well with our SV100 Theme.

+While we don't like multipurpose plugins, this helper plugin allows several opt-in tweaks to improve PageSpeed and several third party plugins.

+== Features ==

+= Cleanup =
+* deactivate jQuery Migrate
+* remove non critical meta data
+* remove Emoji Styles
+* Load WP-Mediastyles inline
+* Lazyload CSS files
+* Disable WP Embeds
+* Prevent FOUC
+* Add Missing ALT-Attributes to images when missing
+* Remove Type-Attributes from style- and script-tags

+= Relative Times & Dates =
+* Show relative date strings for posts and comments for a specific range in the past

+= SV Settings Importer/Exporter =
+* Import/Export Settings for all our plugins and our SV100 Theme at once

+= WP Rocket =
+* Improves a third party plugin
+* Set Threshold for Lazy Loading
+* Activate Lazyloading for HTML5-Video-Elements

+= SVG Support =
+* Improves a third party plugin
+* Load CSS inline

+= Lightbox =
+* Enables a lightbox for links to images and videos

+= Smooth Scrolling =
+* Enable smoother Scrolling on a website

+= Scroll to Top =
+* Enables a Button to allow users to scroll to top

+= Maintenance =
+* Change WordPress Recovery Mode E-Mail-Address

+= Planet Charts =
+* Improves a third party plugin
+* Load Assets on demand only (when block is active on a page)

+= Gutenberg =
+* Add Menu Entry for list and managing reusable Blocks

+= Accordion Block =
+* Improves a third party plugin
+* Load Assets on demand only (when block is active on a page)

+= WooCommerce =
+* Improves a third party plugin
+* Load Assets on demand only (when block is active on a page)

+= Yoast SEO =
+* Improves a third party plugin
+* Display FAQ Block as Accordion

+= SV100 =
+* Extra Settings for our PageSpeed 100 WordPress Theme
+* Change or Disable Footer Credits

 = Team =

 * Developed and maintenanced by <a href="https://straightvisions.com">straightvisions GmbH</a>